KediDili/VanillaPlusProfessions/features.md

 | Mushroom Kebab      | 2 Common Mushroom              |
 | Fried Bug Steak     | 1 Bug Steak                    |
 | Steamed Clams       | 2 Clam                         |

+For Mod Authors: If you have such recipes and want them to be added in this, add them the ``kedi_vpp_survival_cooking_food`` context tag.

 ### Pyrolysis
 Charcoal Kilns will be more efficient.